Anger, poor focus, impulsivity, defiant behavior in kids: what's the copper connection?

 The two issues they found to dominate these cases are:

-• Too much free copper (unbound and unusable) causing excessive oxidative stress and inflammation which are known contributors to a range of mental health concerns including depression and anxiety.
+• causing excessive oxidative stress and inflammation which are known contributors to a range of mental health concerns including depression and anxiety.

 What Can Cause High Copper?

-Since estrogen promotes the retention of copper, an argument could be made that higher estrogen levels from exposure to xenoestrogens in the environment could play a role.
+2. Estrogen Dominance.
+Estrogen promotes the retention of copper, an argument could be made that higher estrogen levels from exposure to xenoestrogens in the environment could play a role.

 The Bottom Line On Copper